(No ratings)

 $65 |

-Dr. Joseph Santamaria is a specialist in general practice and ophthalmology (eye disease).
-Areas of expertise for Dr. Santamaria include eye problems.
+Dr. Joseph Santamaria's specialties are general practice and ophthalmology (eye disease).
+He practices in Fort Sam Houston, TX, Marble Falls, TX, and Jbsa Lackland, TX.
 He attended medical school at Rush Medical College.
-Dr. Santamaria trained at San Antonio Military Medical Center for his residency.
-He is affiliated with Ascension.
+Dr. Santamaria completed his residency training at San Antonio Military Medical Center.
+Clinical interests for Dr. Santamaria include eye problems.
+Dr. Santamaria is professionally affiliated with Ascension.